Southwest Region (Cameroon)

-The Southwest Region or South-West Region (Région du Sud-Ouest) is a region in Cameroon.
+The Southwest Region or South-West Region (Région du Sud-Ouest) is a region with special status in Cameroon.
 Its capital is Buea.
 As of 2015, its population was 1,553,320.
 Along with the Northwest Region, it is one of the two Anglophone (English-speaking) regions of Cameroon.
-Various Ambazonian nationalist and separatist factions regard the Sud-Ouest region as being distinct as a polity from Cameroon.
+Various Ambazonian nationalist and separatist factions regard the South-West region as being distinct as a polity from Cameroon.

 History

-In 1884, the region was colonized by Germany under the Protectorate regime until 1916 when it became a condominium administered jointly by the United Kingdom and the France.
+In 1884, the region was colonized by Germany under the Protectorate regime until 1916 when it became a condominium administered jointly by the United Kingdom and France.
 In 1919, the administration of the South West region became solely British.

-In 1961, the region joined Cameroon.
+In 1961, the region joined Cameroon as part of the federated state of West Cameroon.

-Ambazonian separatism

 At the end of 2017, an Ambazonian separatist movement in the two English-speaking regions of the North-West and South-West initiated a wave of violence affecting the military, police, business leaders and workers.
 The separatist militiamen are trying in particular to prevent children from returning to school.
-Between 2016 and 2019, separatists reportedly ransacked, destroyed or burned more than 174 schools Separatists from the Ambazonia administration regard both the Nord-Ouest (Northwest) and Sud-Ouest (Southwest) regions as being constituent components of their envisaged breakaway state.
+Between 2016 and 2019, separatists reportedly ransacked, destroyed or burned more than 174 schools Separatists from the Ambazonia administration regard both the Northwest and Southwest regions as being constituent components of their envisaged breakaway state.

 Administration

-The region is divided into six divisions or departments: Fako, Koupé-Manengouba, Lebialem, Manyu, Meme, and Ndian.
+The region is divided into six divisions or departments: Fako, Koupé-Manengouba, Lebialem, Manyu, Meme and Ndian.
 These are in turn broken down into subdivisions.
 Presidentially appointed senior divisional officers (prefets) and subdivisional officers (sous-prefets) govern each respectively.

+Special status

+As part of the Major National Dialogue, the region was given a "special status" in December 2019, granting additional rights and responsibilities in relation to economic, health, social, educational, sports and cultural development.
+Under the special status the region has a bicameral Regional Assembly, made up of a 20-member House of Chiefs composed of traditional leaders and a 70-member House of Divisional Representatives nominated by municipal councils.
+The Regional Assembly appoints a Regional Executive Council.
+Additional powers over health and education were also granted to municipalities.

+Regional Executive Council

+The Regional Executive Council is led by the President of the Regional Assembly and includes a vice president, three commissioners, two secretaries and a questor.
+The first committee, elected in December 2020, was as follows: